rdgogolev/rdgogolev/README.md

 **Some facts about me:**
 * Before switching to Data Analytics, I was a consultant at KPMG.
 It was a huge experience in working with business clients
-* Was good at Math at school, but decides to study Law :anguished: Now I'm catching my up
+* Was good at Math at school, but decides to study Law :anguished: Now I'm catching up
 * Finishing Data Analytics study in Yandex Practicum 🌱

 Here are some of my projects: